health-data-manager/pdm-ios/README.md

 ## Pilot Branch

 This is a simplified variant that removes the health data visualization views to create a simpler "upload only" version.

+# Open Font License

+The included Karla font files (in myPHR/Resources) are licensed under the [Open Font License 1.1](OFL.txt).